Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions: Introduction

 \subsection{Overview}

-Language scientists are interested in understanding human language design for its intended usage purpose and is dependent on the context in which it occurs \cite{Englebretson2007}.
-To this end, the ethnographic definition of stance in everyday language may vary from the academic definition of stance given in the literature \cite{Englebretson2007}.
+Linguists are interested in understanding human language, which is often dependent on its context \cite{Englebretson2007}.
+The ethnographic definition of stance in everyday language may vary from the academic definition of stance given in the literature \cite{Englebretson2007}.
 Consequently, the definition of stance can be analysed from different perspectives, while most NLP work tends to focus on one of them.
-In most current NLP papers, the definition of stance stems from a usage-based perspective defined in the field of linguistics and is described by \citet{Englebretson2007} in which stance is recognised based on the frequency of use as the personal belief, evaluation or attitude.
-Additionally, stance is a viewpoint expression and it relates to the analysis and interpretation of written or spoken language explicitly using lexical, grammatical and phonetic characteristics which holds a subjective context \cite{Cossette}.
-For example, recording everyday words or phrases used by workers during working hours or in performing specific functions or tasks, negotiating a loan, observing social media data and opinionated threads written by users about a specific target, can all hold subjective features \cite{Cossette} which can be further used by NLP researchers in different applications.
+The prevalent definition of stance in NLP research stems from a usage-based perspective defined in the field of linguistics and is described by \citet{Englebretson2007} in which stance is dependent on personal belief, evaluation or attitude.
+Additionally, stance can be seen as the expression of a viewpoint and it relates to the analysis and interpretation of written or spoken language using lexical, grammatical and phonetic characteristics \cite{Cossette}.
+For example, everyday words or phrases used by people during working hours or in performing specific tasks can express subjective features \cite{Cossette} which can be used by NLP researchers in different applications.
 However, the stance term may appear and be used differently by researchers as it is strongly relevant to one's own interpretation of the concept.